Obarun/66/doc/66-deeper.md

 ├── environment
 │   └── 0                                  one directory per UID
-│       └── <variable>                     one file per published variable, see 66 env └── log
+│       └── <variable>                     one file per published variable, see 66 env ├── log
-    └── 0                                  destination of the scandir-log output └── current                        uncaught logs
+│   └── 0                                  destination of the scandir-log output
+│       └── current                        uncaught logs
+└── tmp                                    temporary of every resolve write
 ```

 The annotations in parentheses are the resolve fields ([66 resolve](66-resolve.html)) that hold each path.